 Canard à l’orange

-the typing in Python as “duck typing”.
+Many scholars call the typing in Python "duck typing."

-The name comes from the following premise:
+The name comes from this premise:

 "If it goes like a duck

 by analyzing the behavior

 and attributes of a variable.

 instead of living with it in our code.